Screens // DIY screens

 Tilted Cuts and Moiré The Center Stage XD has built in features in the weave to help reduce the chance that the material will moiré when used with a digital projector and having the holes and threads be level, horizontally and vertically.
 We use the material in this non-tilted fashion on retractables all the time and have only had a few cases on smaller images of moiré occurring.
 If you do a no-tilt cut on a smaller screen, test it first.

 With our fixed frame screens, we angle the cut to all but the largest fixed frame screens and have never had a case of moiré.
 Ever.
 The only reason not to use a tilted cut for your DIY material is savings.
 Getting a tilted cut does not mean any weird angles for your screen.
 See the illustration to show you what we do.
 In fact, if we do this for you, the only way you know something is different is if you look closely at the material you'll notice that the holes and threads aren't level, horizontal and vertical, but are instead sloped an an angle.
 You just use the material as it arrives and it's guaranteed to be projector proof.
-Typically, having us do the precision cutting for you only costs $35 to $45.
+Typically, having us do the precision cutting for you only costs $35 to $45, but ends up cheaper due to the shipping savings.
+A full 98" wide piece ships at freight costs.

 Center Stage UF™ (acoustically transparent)